Ant Design team

 Product Launch.

-I closely collaborated with engineers to launch Colorlab in Ant Group, Alibaba.
-Attracted 150+ users after the first launch, who provided very positive feedback for improved palette quality and design efficiency.
+I worked closely with engineers to successfully launch ColorLab at Alibaba.
+The tool attracted over 150 users shortly after its initial release, receiving highly positive feedback for its ability to improve palette quality and enhance design efficiency.

 What I learned.